Ligier JS37: Design and development

 For the 1992 season, team owner Guy Ligier secured the use of the Renault RS3 3.5 V10 engine, maintained by Mecachrome at a cost of $12 million.
 The team initially used the RS3B model, before being upgraded to a supply of RS3Cs later in the year, from the Hungarian Grand Prix onwards.
 The engine was rated as having 770 brake horsepower at 14,200 revolutions per minute.

-The chassis was designed by Frank Dernie, with some input from Gérard Ducarouge and using the aerodynamic research data and windtunnel model from the stillborn Reynard F1 project.
+The JS37 was designed by Frank Dernie with Gérard Ducarouge, who had joined Ligier in August 1991, as technical director.
 The monocoque chassis was of carbon fibre and provided with a Ligier/Xtrac six-speed transverse gearbox.
 The JS37 was configured with double wishbone pushrod suspension having twin Bilstein dampers, front and rear.
 Brakes were by AP with Carbone Industrie pads.
 The steering was of a Ligier design and the car ran on Goodyear tyres.
 Its wheelbase was 2880 mm, the front track was 1800 mm while the rear track was 1680 mm.
 The capacity of the fuel tank was 220 L and fuel and oil was supplied by Elf.
 The overall weight of the car was 505 kg.

 Presented in a largely blue colour with white sidepods, the JS37 carried sponsorship from cigarette brand Gitanes Blondes, Loto Sportif and Elf.
 Although aesthetically pleasing, the JS37 was poor aerodynamically and needed to be revised during the season, as did the suspension.
 These changes helped improve the handling, the car otherwise performing poorly on bumpy circuits.